aslakknutsen/kkbase/docs/reference/graph-schema.md

 - From: `Recommendation`
 - To: `Finding`
 - Description: Recommendation is based on these findings
 - Properties: None

+**INVESTIGATES**
+- From: `Investigation`
+- To: Any Kubernetes resource
+- Description: Investigation session focuses on this resource
+- Properties: None

 ### Trace Relationships